 Public policy is responsible for the local socio-economic development.
 Public policy is accountable to its citizens to the general target.
 With this objective public policy is ensuring decent conditions for life, consequently optimum for the development of all aspects of life.
 Public policy cannot give attention only to individuals but they must be viewed from a broader perspective - for realizing of general target.

 Quality of life (inhabitants' satisfaction with the place where they live) is one of the indicators of a successful region.
-As is evident, quality of life is a variable, which is empirically difficult to be grasped.
+As is evident, quality of life is a variable which is empirically difficult to be grasped.
 The following text attempts to show the quality of life as a key attribute of socio-economic development of the region.
 And this text highlights the complexity of definitions and specific examples of the complexity of its applicability to a useful practice.
 These dilemmas are illustrated with specific measurements of quality of life on real data.

 If we occupy ourselves with defining the term ‘quality of life’, we have to consider influence of historical, cultural and social changes, which take place in given society.
 Quality of life should be looked upon as a multidimensional variable, which contains information about the psychosocial status of an individual influenced by, for example, age, gender, education, social status, economic situation or an individual’s values.
 Quality of life needs to be viewed as the subjective appreciation of one’s own living situation.
 Quality of life can be viewed as the availability of options from which an individual can choose during the course of his/her life (Phillips; 2006, Royuela, V., & Moreno, R., & Vayá, E.; 2010).